 Nest Wealth does not offer Socially Responsible Investing options, unlike Questwealth and Wealthsimple.
 Questwealth offers tax-loss harvesting to all its customers, and Nest Wealth does not offer the option for any customers.
 You can learn more about Questwealth in my Questwealth Review.

 Nest Wealth is not just another robo-advisor in Canada.
-It has something of value to offer to its clients who can manage to invest more capital.
-It offers you a genuinely custom-made investment portfolio, and it provides you a fixed fee compared to the percentage-based fee offered by most robo-advisors.
+It has value to offer its clients who can manage to invest more capital.
+It offers you a genuinely custom-made investment portfolio, and it provides you with a fixed fee compared to the percentage-based fee offered by most robo-advisors.

-Nest Wealth gets an enthusiastic, yet cautious, thumbs up from Wealthawesome, especially for higher net worth clients.
+Nest Wealth gets an enthusiastic, yet cautious, thumbs up from Wealthawesome.

-You can invest with Nest Wealth by clicking here.
+You can check out Nest Wealth by clicking here.